 Transfer MySQL Databases and Users to New Server

-If you want to move all your MySQL databases, users, permissions and data structure old server to new, you can use rsync command to copy the all the content from the mysql/mariadb data directory to new server as shown.
+If you want to move all your MySQL databases, users, permissions, and data structure old server to the new one, you can use the rsync command to copy all the content from the mysql/mariadb data directory to the new server as shown.

 # rsync -avz /var/lib/mysql/* [email protected]:/var/lib/mysql/